emberjs/rfcs/text/0585-improved-ember-registry-apis.md

 #### In-app

-Invocation of v0 resolver APIs which require an `Identifier` will trigger the following deprecation message (using `lookup` as an example):
+Invocation of v0 resolver APIs which require a `FactoryIdentifier` will trigger the following deprecation message (using `lookup` as an example):

 > You invoked `Owner.lookup` with a `string` full name: `'<type>:<name>'`.
 This usage is deprecated and will be removed in Ember 4.0.
 Instead, pass an object identifier: `{ type: '<type>', name: '<name>' }`.